MNoorFawi/learning-c/stack as shared library/README.md

-# Creating a LIFO Stack data structure in C
+# Creating a LIFO & FIFO Stack data structure in C

 To check that the makefile is made perfectly with proper separator:
 ```bash